osucord/resources/content.md

 - [osu!mania Pattern Repository](https://imgur.com/a/replacement-glossary-osu-mania-pattern-repository-qEwP37W) - A glossary of common osu!mania patterns and terms
 - [Alexaaro's Imagemap Generator](https://alexaario.github.io/osu-BBCodeImagemapGenerator/) - A tool to create BBCode for imagemaps
 - [osu! cleaner](https://github.com/TCNOco/TcNo-osu-Cleaner) - Tool to save space by deleting unused elements from beatmaps
+- [Mutualify](https://mutualify.stanr.info/) - Find people that are following you, but that you have not mutualed